The Laid-Back Charm of Tybee Island, Georgia

-Tybee’s beautiful scenery includes historic forts, sand dunes, natural marshes, sandy unspoiled beaches, and charming cottages.
-You will find local galleries, cute restaurants, and bottlenose dolphins waiting to entertain you at this seaside playground.
-The outdoorsy type will love the kayaking, jet ski’s, and fishing, while those just here for relaxation can enjoy reading a book or simply laying on the beach at this ultimate family destination.
-For the nature lover, there are ecology tours offered as well.
-Watch for sea turtles beginning in May.
+Tybee Island’s vast offerings include historic forts, dunes, natural marshes, unspoiled beaches, and charming cottages.
+You will find local art galleries, trendy restaurants, and bottlenose dolphins waiting to entertain you at this seaside playground.
+The outdoorsy types can enjoy the kayaking, jet skiing, and fishing at Tybee Island, while those here for relaxation may want to chill on the beach and work on their tan or read a book.

-Tip: If you forgot your sunscreen or need to buy a raft, stop by T.S.
+Tip: If you forgot your sunscreen or needed to buy a raft, stop by T.S.
 Chu & Co. on Tybrisha Street.
-An interesting, yet eerie mix of items for purchase, they will most likely have what you need for your beach outing as well as some souvenir items.
-Better yet, they will provide you with some giggles with their odd variety.
+An interesting, yet odd mix of items for purchase, they will most likely have what you need for your beach outing as well as souvenir items.
+Better yet, they will provide you with some giggles from their unique inventory.

-Odd Info: I was recently reading that during a military training exercise in 1958, the US Air Force dropped an atomic bomb at Tybee Island by accident.
-The bomb was a Mark 15 hydrogen nuclear bomb.
+Odd Info: I read that during a 1958 military training exercise, the US Air Force dropped an atomic bomb at Tybee Island by accident.
+The weapon was a Mark 15 hydrogen nuclear bomb.
 In 2004, efforts were made to locate the missing bomb, but it never turned up.